sf-wdi-19-20/modules/w6_d2_1_intro_ruby/README.md

 2. Write a program that maps an array of words to the reverse of each word. (**Hint:** Look up `.reverse`)

-3. Write a program that maps an array of questions (strings) to an array of responses to each question inputted from the console. (**Hint:** You will need to use `puts` and `gets.chomp`)

 ## Stretch Challenges

-1. Reverse a string in place.
-In other words, do not create a new string or use any methods on the string such as `.reverse`.
-The goal of the problem is to use a loop and the string accessors to figure out which values to swap for other values.

-2. Create a simple temperature convertor.
+1. Create a simple temperature convertor.
 It should function like the example below:

   ```
   Type '1' to convert from Celsius to Fahrenheit or '2' to convert from Fahrenheit to Celsius